 It is used for housings where the stiffness of the component is more important than its tensile strength, such as internal combustion engine cylinder blocks, pump housings, valve bodies, electrical boxes, and decorative castings.
 Grey iron also has very good damping capacity, hence its use as the base for machine tool mountings.

-For detailed Chemical Composition, Typical Mechanical Properties and Comparative Specifications please view the Grey Iron EN-GKL-250 data sheet.
+For detailed Chemical Composition, Typical Mechanical Properties and Comparative Specifications please view the EN-GJL-250 data sheet by filling out the form below.